 Explain how you fit your hobby into your life.
 Don’t just name an activity as your hobby and leave it at that.
 Go on to (briefly) explain how you incorporate your hobby into your life.
 If your hobby is gardening, you might say that you own a plot in a community garden in your neighborhood, and that you spend a few hours there every weekend.
-Demonstrate to your employer that you actually follow through with your interest.
+Demonstrate to your employer that you follow through with your interest.

-Of course, you also want to avoid seeming like you spend all your time on your hobbies.
+You also want to avoid seeming like you spend all your time on your hobbies.
 You want to show you have interests, but that you also have the time to do the job well.

 Keep it brief.
 Even though you want to include all of this information, you still want to keep your answer brief.
 Don't go on a 10-minute monologue about your favorite plant, or your past five camping trips.
 This question is not meant to be a big part of the interview.

 Be honest.
-Make sure the hobby you mention is one that you actually pursue.
-If you get the job, for example, the employer will likely remember if you said you loved soccer, and might invite you to join a team.
+Make sure the hobby you mention is one that you pursue.
+If you get the job, for example, the employer will likely remember if you said you loved soccer and might invite you to join a team.
 Don’t get caught in a lie.
 Also be prepared for follow-up questions: If you say you love the movies for instance, interviewers may ask you what your favorite movie is, or the last movie you saw in theaters.

 Don’t Talk About Controversial Hobbies.
 If your hobby is political protesting for a party or religious zealotry, then keep that to yourself.
 You don’t know the interviewer’s views and you don’t want to cause any offense or bring up a difficult subject.